 Drugs To Help Against Pee Shyness:

-Whilst a simple pill is not going to cure paruresis there are certain types of medication that your physician may choose to prescribe in order to help.
-There are basically four types of medications which can support in certain situations:
+Whilst a simple pill is not going to cure paruresis there are certain types of medication that your physician may prescribe in order to help.
+There are basically four types of medications which can help.
+But only in certain situations and when prescribed professionally:

-Under no circumstances administer any such medication unless under medical supervision.
+Under no circumstances should any such medication be administered without medical supervision.

 Paruresis Support Groups: